 Assign Column Display Collection Variables

 Using an Assignment Element - Assign the columns you wish to display to the two collection variables you created to store the information.
-In the Sticky Selectron Example Account Flow this is demonstrated with two assignment elements - but it is possible to assign both collection variables in the same assignment element.
-Please note that you use the ‘Add’ Operator and the API name of the fields you wish to display for the Object Sticky Selectron will display.
+In the Sticky Selectron Example Account Flow, this is demonstrated with two assignment elements.
+Still, it is possible to assign both collection variables to the same assignment element.
+Please note that you use the ‘Add’ Operator, and you will type in the API name of the fields you want to display for the Object Sticky Selectron.

+Configuration Options

+Below is a list of the settings that need to be configured.